 Key Takeaways

-• A SaaS license may differ significantly from traditional software licenses by granting access rather than ownership or local installation rights.
+• SaaS licensing differs fundamentally from traditional software licensing — it focuses on access to services hosted remotely rather than granting ownership or installation rights.

 A SaaS software license agreement is used when a company's proprietary software is being licensed to a licensee.
 This tends to differ from a regular SaaS agreement, which doesn't include a software license.